-ANCHORAGE.-Off Heath point, to the southward and westward, the shoal water does not extend beyond three-quarters of a mile, and farther off on that side there is one of the best open anchorages on the island.
-The best berth is in 10 fathoms, over a bottom of sand and mud, with the lighthouse bearing E. by N., and Cormorant point nothing to the westward of W.N.W.
-The vessel will then be 2 miles off shore, and will be sheltered from all winds from W.N.W., round by north, to E. by N.
+ANCHORAGE.-Off Heath point, to the southward and westward, the shoal water does not extend beyond three-quarters of a mile, and farth off on that side there is one of the best open anchorages on the islan.
+The best berth is in 10 fathoms, over a bottom of sand and mud, with the lighthouse bearing E. by N., and Cormorant point nothing to the westwar of W.N.W.
+The vessel will then be 2 miles off shore, and will be she tered from all winds from W.N.W., round by north, to E. by N.

-CORMORANT POINT bears from Heath point W. by N. $\frac{1}{4}$ N., 6 miles; and the South point of Anticosti bears W.N.W. $16\frac{1}{2}$ miles from Cormorant point.
-In this distance the coast is low and undulating, with points of low limestone cliffs, and beaches of sand and shingle in the bays, inclosing large ponds or lagoons, into many of which the tide flows, and also small streams from the interior of the island.
-This part of the coast may safely be approached by the lead, for the reefs nowhere extend farther off than three-quarters of a mile till we come to the South point.
+CORMORANT POINT bears from Heath point W. by N. $\frac{1}{4}$ N., 6 mile and the South point of Anticosti bears W.N.W. $16\frac{1}{2}$ miles from Cormora point.
+In this distance the coast is low and undulating, with points low limestone cliffs, and beaches of sand and shingle in the bays, inclosing large ponds or lagoons, into many of which the tide flows, and also small statements.

-^{} See Plan of Anticosti Island, East Cape and Bear bay, No. 1,150; scales, m = 0.5 of an inch.
+\ See Plan of Anticosti Island, East Cape and Bear bay, No. 1,150; scale m = 0.5 of an inch.